 Creating a product is useful, and people will need certain things or be taught how to do something.
 We are in the age of technology, where we can create books, apps, and courses.

 Amazon has made it easy to create books and even sell other products on the web.
 There are companies like Etsy that allow you to sell your creative products to anyone.
 Making your products have unlimited options, and you can continue to create and sell.

 9. Savings accounts

 Savings accounts are a great way to earn a little bit of interest on your money.
-Back in the day, savings accounts used to have a higher interest.
-Now with interest rates so low, people lose interest in keeping their money in a bank.
+Back in the day, savings accounts used to be the rage, and now with higher interest rates people are starting to save more.
+Now with interest rates getting higher, people are starting to put their money back in a bank.

 I never really thought about Self-storage units as a place to make money.
 Let’s think about their business model.
 It has low maintenance, and with the multitude of stuff and things people have and collect, they will need to store it somewhere.
 They will then buy a storage unit from the owner and store if for a couple of months.

 This is also a great passive income idea.
 There is little to no staff needed at these places.

 The people renting the unit need a key to get in and out, and that is it.
 It is such a great idea to own storage units, and the beauty of it is that people will constantly need more storage.

 11. Certificate of Deposit (CDs)